Fiamē Naomi Mataʻafa: Family

-Fiamē is the daughter of Fiame Mataʻafa Faumuina Mulinuʻu II, a paramount chief and the first Prime Minister of Samoa.
+Mataʻafa is the daughter of Fiame Mataʻafa Faumuina Mulinuʻu II, a paramount chief and the first Prime Minister of Samoa.
 Her mother, Laulu Fetauimalemau Mataʻafa, was a diplomat, educator and politician.
 Her maternal grandfather, Le Mamea Matatumua Ata was one of the framers of the Samoan constitution.
 After her father's death in 1975, she was anointed as his successor to one of his chiefly titles, Fiamē from Lotofaga.

 She was studying at university in New Zealand when she was recalled by her ʻaiga (extended family) to take up one of her father's matai titles, Fiamē, from Lotofaga.

 Her mother, Laulu Fetaui, had entered parliament in 1975 from the constituency of Lotofaga, following her husband's death.
 On Laulu Fetaui's retirement from politics Fiamē Naomi contested the seat and was elected.

 Mataʻafa is a member of the Congregational Christian Church of Samoa at Lotofaga.

 As the holder of the Fiamē title, she is the ranking alii ("Sa'o Faapito") or chief of Lotofaga and head of Sā Levalasi, one of the prominent political clans of Samoa which is also custodian of the Mataʻafa title, one of the four pre-eminent Tama-a-Aiga titles of Samoa.

-She is unmarried and does not have any children.
+Mataʻafa is unmarried and does not have any children.